Breastfeeding and Delayed Milk Production

 Strict or prolonged bed rest during pregnancy

-at the number and length of your feedings.
-And make sure that your baby is able to
+look at the number and length of your feedings.
+And make sure that your baby can put

-If you have a delay in your milk coming in, don’t feel discouraged.
-Continue to express
+If you have a delay in your milk coming in, don’t give up.
+Continue to express milk.

-milk.
 That means removing milk from your breasts with a breast pump or by hand.
-And
+And continue

-continue to breastfeed often, even if you are supplementing with formula for a few
+to breastfeed often.
+Do this even if you are supplementing with formula for a few

 days.
-Babies who are premature or jaundiced are especially likely to need formula
+Babies who are premature or jaundiced are even more likely to need formula for

-Sometimes a mother has a health condition that may temporarily delay the large increase
+Sometimes a mother's health condition may cause a problem.
+It may briefly delay the

-in milk production usually seen between 3 to 5 days following birth.
-These mothers
+large increase in milk production that often occurs 3 to 5 days after birth.
+These

-may not begin to produce large amounts of milk until 7 to 14 days after giving birth.
+women may not begin to produce large amounts of milk until 7 to 14 days after giving

-If this happens to you, don’t feel discouraged.
-Continue to breastfeed frequently,
+birth.
+If this happens to you, don’t give up.

 Don’t wait to get help if milk supply is ever a concern.
-The sooner you do, the better.
-Many
+The sooner you get help,

-communities have breastfeeding support groups that can be a good resource.
-Contact
+the better.
+Many communities have breastfeeding support groups that can be a good

-your healthcare provider if you are having problems breastfeeding.
-He or she may recommend
+resource.
+Contact your healthcare provider if you are having problems breastfeeding.